ABOYADE & CO. is a modern multi-disciplinary law firm grounded in traditions of excellence, diligence and integrity.

 The development of utility infrastructure requires a robust knowledge of the laws regulating the relevant sector.
 Aboyade & Co. leverages on this knowledge to steer our clients through the regulatory minefield of utilities project development and ensure that the infrastructure is developed on time and in the most cost effective manner.

 We provide legal consulting services to clients involved in the development of infrastructure relating to transportation – highways, railways, airports and seaports.
 We also advise on the acquisition of aircraft and issues relating to shipping and aviation.
 As project consultants, we anticipate our clients’ needs and potential legal hurdles in the project development process.
 Our team has experience advising clients involved in both green and brown field projects.

-Our activity as consultants in the energy sector includes advising participants in the electricity sector as well as the oil & gas sector.
-We provide advice to IPPs, governments at the federal and state level, lenders and other sector participants in the electricity sector.
-We also provide advice varying from the structuring of oil & gas projects to the negotiation of gas supply agreements and EPC contracts.
+Our activity as consultants in the energy sector includes advising players in the electricity sector, as well as oil & gas sector.
+We provide advice to IPPs, governments at the federal and state level, lenders and other sector players in the electricity sector.
+We also provide advice ranging from the structuring of oil & gas projects to the negotiation of gas supply agreements and EPC contracts.

 Aboyade & Co has extensive experience in election-related matters in different courts across the Federation; including the Federal High Court, Court of Appeal and Supreme Court of Nigeria.
 The firm provides legal services to all classes of elective offices including Governorship elections and elections into the office of the President of the Federal Republic of Nigeria.